Welcome

 Schools and admissions authorities have a set of admission arrangements and an admissions code that must by law be followed.

-Applications must be signed by family members with parental responsibility and admissions authorities will not be able to accept applications signed by the sponsor.
-There will be some instances where the local school or schools are full.
+There will be some instances when the local school or schools are full.
 In these situations, the local authority can provide information on alternative places within statutory walking distance.
-You can email enquiries to: schooladmissions@somerset.gov.uk
+You can email enquiries to schooladmissions@somerset.gov.uk

 Financial support and banking